webcrumbs/javascript-crumbs/chapters/prototype/Readme.md

 };
 ```

-## Using prototype's stuff
+### Using prototype's stuff
-All the methods and properties you have added to the prototype are directly available as soon as you create a new object using the constructor.
+All the methods and properties added to the prototype are directly available as soon as a new object is created using the constructor.

 ```js
 var newtoy = new Gadget('webcam', 'black');